 Cadet training is based on the development of self reliance within a disciplined framework.
 The Cadet Corps is structured in such a way that boys exercise leadership as Cadet Under Officers, Sergeants and Corporals.

-Cadet training is every Friday afternoon, during Terms I-III, from 3.30pm to 5.30pm.
+Cadet training is every Friday afternoon, during Terms I-III, from 3:30pm to 5:30pm.
 There is a two night camp during the last three days of Term I and a week long camp in the first week of the School Holidays at the end of Term III.
-The Cadet training year concludes after the Ceremonial Parade on the second day of Term IV.
+The Cadet training year concludes after the Ceremonial Parade on the first day of Term IV.
 A Promotions Course, for boys in Forms III-V, is conducted during Term IV for those who wish to continue with Cadets.

-We do not issue boys boots, a pack or wet weather garments, nor do we provide a sleeping bag.
+We do not issue boys with a pack, wet weather garments, nor do we provide a sleeping bag.

 Cadet arrangements are subject to change.
 Significant changes will be notified to parents where practicable.

-For any Army Cadet related queries please email email@example.com
+For any Army Cadet related queries please email@example.com

 Australian Air Force Cadets